 Support and resistance levels are perhaps the most basic type of technical analysis.
 Quite why some people look towards more complicated forms of technical analysis is unclear.
 There is no need to reinvent the wheel.

 Does support resistance really work?

 Historic charts show defined support and resistance levels on many occasions.
-While skeptics may argue they are a “self-fulfilling prophecy”, they are actually an extremely useful reminder of current/historic support and resistance levels.
+While skeptics may argue they are a “self-fulfilling prophecy,” they are actually a handy reminder of current/historical support and resistance levels.
 The key to high returns when trading futures is to spot the emergence of a new trend at the earliest opportunity.
 Many people would argue that support and resistance lines do just that.
-How you interpret them, well that is a whole different discussion.
+How you interpret them, well, that is a whole different discussion.

 How to see when support lines change?

 We have offered numerous examples of support and resistance lines and the volatile trading they can encourage.
 It appears that the stronger the uptrend towards a resistance line, the sharper the turn downwards.
-Conversely, the sharper a fall in an asset price the sharper the bounceback, if support is not breached.
-There are numerous signs that support lines are changing such as: – Falling highs and lower lows – indicating sellers are in control –A period of consolidation around the support level –An eventual breach of the support level often prompting a sharp fall All technical analysis involves the balance of buyers and sellers to a certain extent.
-When each party takes control they will dictate the trend over a varying degree of time.
+Conversely, the sharper a fall in an asset price, the sharper the bounceback if support is not breached.
+Numerous signs support lines are changing, such as: – Falling highs and lower lows – indicating sellers are in control – A period of consolidation around the support level – An eventual breach of the support level often prompting a sharp fall All technical analysis involves the balance of buyers and sellers to a certain extent.
+When each party takes control, they will dictate the trend over a varying degree of time.
 If you can spot that moment the trend is changing, that is where the money is made!